pieces-app/workshops/build-with-pieces-sdk/slides.md

 <!--

-Pieces for Developers is an AI-powered tool designed to help developers, from students and hobbyists to professional developers, and even other users streamline their workflow and boost productivity.
+Pieces for Developers is an AI-powered tool crafted to assist developers at all levels—from students and hobbyists to seasoned professionals—in streamlining their workflow and enhancing productivity.

-Unlike typical AI coding tools, Pieces is designed to understand the entire context of your workflow.
-This means you can share code snippets, code files and project folders, and even have it interact with all the apps that are running on your computer.
+Unlike conventional AI programming tools, Pieces is uniquely designed to grasp the full context of your workflow.
+Whether you're conducting research or writing code in your IDE, Pieces maintains a comprehensive understanding of your activities.
+This allows you to seamlessly share code snippets, code files, and project folders, and even enables interaction with all the applications running on your computer.

-Let's look at using Pieces in a variety of scenarios:

-- How it can assist you in the classroom and lectures
-- How you can use it for self guided learning
-- Using it for hackathons
-- Preparing for exams and interviews

 -->